-Aegon Hypotheken's funding arrangement with companies within the Aegon group consists of secured and unsecured borrowings from Aegon Levensverzekering totalling EUR 570 million per year-end 2021 (year-end 2020: EUR 570 million per December 31, 2020), an uncommitted secured loan facility of EUR 250 million, of which EUR 0 million drawn (EUR 0 million commitment requested) as per December 31, 2021 (2020: EUR 0 million) and of a committed credit facility of EUR 500 million, of which EUR 163 million drawn as per December 31, 2021 (2020: EUR 352 million), from its ultimate parent company Aegon N.V..
+Aegon Hypotheken's funding arrangement with companies within the Aegon group consists of secured and unsecured borrowings from Aegon Levensverzekering totaling EUR 570 million per year-end 2022 (year-end 2021: EUR 570 million per December 31, 2021), an uncommitted secured loan facility of EUR 250 million, of which EUR 0 million drawn (EUR 0 million commitment requested) as per December 31, 2022 (2021: EUR 0 million) and of a committed credit facility of EUR 500 million, of which EUR 105 million drawn as per December 31, 2022 (2021: EUR 163 million), from its ultimate parent company Aegon N.V.

 The long-term maturity of the mortgages requires a funding profile that matches this maturity.
 Aegon Hypotheken therefore obtained longer term loans as part of the Saecure program.
-In 2021 Aegon Hypotheken issued Saecure 20.
 These loans have an expected maturity derived from the FORD which stands for the First Optional Redemption Date.
 This is the first date that Aegon Hypotheken has the right to repurchase the underlying mortgages from the special purpose entity (SPE).
 The legal maturity date of the RMBS notes is related to the underlying mortgage loans with the longest legal maturity.
 We refer to note 11 'Borrowings and group borrowings' of the consolidated financial statements for more information on these loans.

-As per December 31, 2021, undrawn parts of current facilities consist of EUR 0.4 billion (2020: EUR 0.4 billion) from external (warehouse) facilities and EUR 0.1 billion (2020: EUR 0.1 billion) from the liquidity line of Aegon N.V..
+As per December 31, 2022, undrawn parts of current facilities consist of EUR 1.0 billion (2021: EUR 0.4 billion) from external (warehouse) facilities and EUR 0.4 billion (2021: EUR 0.1 billion) from the liquidity line of Aegon N.V..
 These facilities provide room for short-term liquidity needs.